-The plugin enqueues posts and processes them in the background, which prevents WordPress and PHP time limits.
+This add-on for Broadcast enqueues posts and processes them in the background, which circumvents WordPress and PHP time limits.

 Automatic processing is done via AJAX when the user is viewing the post in the editor or in the post overview.

-The queue can also be processed via a cron job, see the HTTP processing settings.
-You can disable AJAX queue processing and just use the cron URL.
+The queue can also be processed via a cron job, see the HTTP processing settings tab.
+It is recommended that you disable AJAX queue processing and just use HTTP processing.